What Do You Really Know About The

 See the risks you’re exposed to with a vulnerability assessment.

-In many recent conversations I keep talking to family, friends, colleagues and even people in the socially distanced line at the grocery store, about online ecosystem as an emerging (and vast) attack surface.
-A family member felt somewhat lucky that he was spared doing it in person, over a long holiday meal.
-However, the topic is fascinating, and I am truly enthusiastic about the newly found attack surface.
-So are many hacking groups Cyberpion is tracking closely.
+In many recent conversations with family, friends, colleagues and even people in the socially distanced line at the grocery store, I keep talking about external attack surfaces as an emerging (and vast) vulnerability.
+A family member felt somewhat lucky that he was spared doing it in person over a long holiday meal.
+However, the topic is fascinating and I am truly enthusiastic about the newly found attack surface.
+So are many hacking groups that Cyberpion is tracking closely.
 Who wouldn’t want to hear about it?

 Tracking hacking campaigns is an intriguing job.
-In the cybersecurity equation, there are, at least, two sides of super-smart people.
+In the cybersecurity equation, there are at least two sides of super smart people.
 Crafty, creative, thinking out of many boxes types of personalities.
 A lot of brain power goes into this cat-and-mouse game they are playing.
-Our team of analysts are always in the ecosystem playfield looking around and exploring moves and changes.
+Our team of analysts are always in the attack surface playfield looking around and exploring moves and changes.

-While I am unable to keep pace with them, based on the quantitative output and number of meaningful findings our online security platforms discovers and records, they must be doing something right.
-Our customers, big and small, are satisfied with their investment.
+While I am unable to keep pace with them, based on the quantitative output and number of meaningful findings our online security platform discovers and records, they must be doing something right.
+Our clients, big and small, are satisfied with their investment.

 On a daily basis, we uncover vulnerabilities and abuse in the wake of attack campaigns.
-Without diving into technical depths, I will say that many of the ecosystem attacks, like poker players, have a tell that we can identify.
-Once we do, we start noticing those tells showing up in the ecosystems of other organizations.
+Without diving into technical depths, I will say that many of the attacks, like poker players, have a tell that we can identify.
+Once identified, we start noticing those tells show up in the external attack surface of other organizations.
 I continue to feel that these incidental findings should be of great interest to the affected entities.

 Ethical disclosures should be a grace to security teams.
 While skeptical and suspicious by nature, or reality, the value of disclosures is literally priceless.
-There are many security professionals who believe and act as if disclosures are, often, a waste of time.
+There are many security professionals who believe and act as if disclosures are a waste of time.
 Disclosures can also be malicious, leveraged as a distraction, misinformation, or a form of denial-of-service attack on the security team.
 However, ethical disclosure can also be what they are called: ethical (or responsible) disclosures.
-You do not have to create a bounty program and pay for valuable data.
-Cyberpion disclosures are always of the latter.
+With Cyberpion disclosures, you do not have to create a bounty program and pay for valuable data.
+Cyberpion disclosures are always ethical in nature.
 Always.

 We are a little surprised by the fact that some of our disclosures are never responded to after they are fixed by the entity we disclosed them to.
-We are very surprised when disclosures are completely ignored, and the vulnerability remains untouched.
+We are very surprised when disclosures are completely ignored and the vulnerability remains untouched.
 It is usually a matter of minutes to attend to the type of things we share.
-Those two are unpleasant, potentially risky, but within the realm of what we can understand.
+Those two response are unpleasant and potentially risky, but within the realm of what we can understand.

 The shocking outliers are those where we provided a disclosure, connected with the team, provided context and details to one, or more, vulnerabilities and shared the path to remediation.
 And then nothing happens.
-The issues are not addressed, our follow-up emails (usually trying to offer additional help) are not answered and the enterprise knowingly remains vulnerable; or compromised.
+The issues are not addressed, our follow-up emails (usually trying to offer additional help or guidance) are not answered, and the enterprise knowingly remains vulnerable or compromised.
 We learned that scratching one’s head for a long time is painful, so we stopped.

 The experience of how disclosures are handled across Global 5000 companies raises the question of responsibility and accountability.